toth12/let-them-speak-toth/src/assets/files/essays/MethodsMetadataProcessing.md

 In short, my process of metadata harmonization aimed at making the data shared by the three institutions uniform and cross-searchable; however, it did not aim at improving, correcting or updating the original data that each institution shared with me.
 The intellectual credit for identifying metadata therefore remains with the staff of each institution, who carefully listened to or watched each interview.
 Due to the volume of the data, throughout the data processing and the metadata harmonization, I applied only computational approaches, which might have produced sporadic inaccuracies, inconsistencies, and errors.

 Finally, it is important to underline that the computational approach to process and harmonize metadata has its limitations; when these limitations are explicit, I explain them along with the discussion of the relevant metadata category.

 <h2>1.
-Metadata provided by each institution</h2>
+Metadata format provided by each institution</h2>

 Each institution offered metadata associated with their interviews in different data formats.
 Since the input data has remained the intellectual property of each institution, it is not downloadable from this website and not available in the repositories archiving the Python code used to process them.